gregallensworth/clientside-pdf-printing/README.md

   * Resulting PDFs are true PDFs with text, PDF metadata, etc.
   * Low-level approach denies embedding of maps and charts without additional significant work, e.g. using Canvas techniques to save the chart or map to an image, then embedding that image. *Significantly more work, taking a few hours for even simple pretty layouts, and requiring effectively-infiniite labor for pixel-perfect maps, charts, etc.*
     * Example: Using pdfmake, adding new fonts means rebuilding the entire distribution from scratch. https://github.com/bpampuch/pdfmake/wiki/Custom-Fonts---client-side
+  * Kits lacks other fundamental features, e.g. triggering download or fetching content as a Blob for use with a hyperlink.

 ## Credits